jamAL108/DEVOPS/README.md

 > 7. Done
 > 8. Files which are used here are `AdditionProgram.java` and `ExpThree` file you can copy those and add them in ur repo.

-## EXP 3 - Demonstrate Continuous Integration process in Jenkins.
-Build a java program every 2 minutes (addition of two numbers) residing in Github repository.
+## Exp 2 - Demonstrate Building java program using jenkins
 > 1. Download Jenkins and Java of ( java of 11 , 17 or 21 ) .
 > 2. Create a Job called sum
 > 3. go to C:\ProgramData\Jenkins\.jenkins\workspace\(your_job_name) and check if its available (if workspace not available then build the JOB first then check for it it will be visible )